ImmigraTrust Law

 3. Process and Timeline for Fiancé Visa and Marriage Visa

-5. My fiancé is from Iran or a Muslim Ban Country (related to the Presidential Proclamation) – Is Marriage Visa or Fiancé Visa Better
+4. My Fiancé is from Iran, Lebanon or another Middle-Eastern Country – Is the Marriage Visa or the Fiancé Visa Better?

-6. How to Choose Between Fiance Visa and Marriage Visa – Pros and Cons of the Fiance Visa and the Marriage Visa
+5. How to Choose Between Fiance Visa and Marriage Visa?
+Pros and Cons of the Fiance Visa and the Marriage Visa

 One of the main requirements of the fiancé visa is the two-year meeting requirement.
-During the two years right before you file the I-129F (fiancé petition), you must have met your fiancé in person.
-If in the past two years, you were unable to meet with your fiancé, you must request a waiver of the meeting requirements and show that a meeting in person would:
+During the two years right before you file the I-129F form (fiancé petition), you must have met your fiancé in person.
+If in the past two years, you were unable to meet with your fiancé, you must request a waiver of the meeting requirements by showing that a meeting in person would:

 • violate strict and long-established customs of your fiance’s foreign culture or social practice; or